-The Heritage Resources Management Program, in collaboration with Alberta Culture and Tourism, has developed four new courses that will be offered in 2018.
+The Heritage Resources Management Program, in collaboration with Alberta Culture and Tourism, has developed four new courses that will be offered in 2018 and 2019.
 The new HERM courses are:

 This course explores techniques for examining and understanding the processes and products of industrial plants in order to determine and establish their values and significance.
 It also explores ways to document and record significant aspects of industrial sites and employs case studies to analyze a series of approaches to industrial heritage site conservation and interpretation.
 The course also examines the issues surrounding industrial heritage through first-hand experience within the context of an industrial heritage site.

 This online course makes students familiar with the principle characteristics of the industrial heritage and the array of tools and techniques used for its study, care and use.
 The practical application of techniques in the analysis and documentation of industrial sites is a fundamental aspect of industrial heritage education, and beside the online component of the course, participation in one-week in residence project forms a central part of the training.

 This course will explore various techniques and technologies employed in the field of heritage conservation for recording and documenting historic resources.
 New ways of observing and thinking about the built environment through practical applications of documentation methods and fieldwork exercises will be exercised.

 This course will examine the documentation methods to research, inspect, record, and assess the condition and quality of buildings, districts and cultural landscapes combined with the methods to interpret their historical and architectural significance according to professional standards.
 The course will also provide an overview of manual, photographic, and computer-aided extant recording techniques; and building repair assessment techniques.

 This course is offered online and involves a one-week in residence component.
 Students will have the opportunity to gain hands-on experiences working in groups on a historic site.